iitmotorsports/spark/docs/onboarding/altium/library_management.md

         * Select all checkboxes under parameters.
 We recommend you only select one datasheet since they are most likely duplicates of each other.
 Then click Okay.

             ![](/assets/onboarding/altium/library_management/confirm_part_choices_okay.png)
+    1. It is crucial that the part has a 3D model if possible.
+This is necessary for determing clearence with circuit boards as well as accurate renders.
+Altium can accept .stp, .step files as 3D models for components.
+If there is no 3D model and you don't have a 3D model website, try to find the model file from the component manufacturer's website.
+Follow this guide on [placing a 3D model on an altium footprint](https://support.snapeda.com/en/articles/3334285-how-to-import-a-3d-model-into-altium) for reference.
     1. The component is ready to be uploaded to the cloud.
 Right-click the component tab and click `Close.` When prompted, save the component to the server.
 When asked for release notes, click Okay.
         ![](/assets/onboarding/altium/library_management/mps_close.png)
         ![](/assets/onboarding/altium/library_management/mps_save_to_server.png)